succinctlabs/op-succinct/book/fault_proofs/deploy.md

 - The deployer address will be set as the factory owner
 - Initial parameters are set for testing - adjust for production
-- The mock SP1 verifier should be replaced with a real verifier in production
+- The mock SP1 verifier (SP1_MOCK_VERIFIER=true) should ONLY be used for testing
+- For production deployments, always provide a valid SP1_VERIFIER_GATEWAY address.
+Contract addresses for SP1 Verifier Gateways can be found [here](https://docs.succinct.xyz/docs/verification/onchain/contract-addresses).
 - Review and adjust the bond and reward values based on network economics

 ## Troubleshooting